 - When the lye/water mix and the oils are both cooled down to about 100 degrees they are ready to be mixed.

 - Slowly add the lye/water mix to your soap oils and stir you can use a stick blender and hand mix.
 Mix the soap until it traces.
 This is when the soap begins to thicken; you can test this by using your spoon to drizzle the liquid into the pot.
 You will see a trace that stays on the surface of the soap mixture.

-- Once the soap has traced this is the time to add your scent and color.
+- Once the soap has been traced this is the time to add your scent and color.

-- Once it has sit for a day or two, remove the soap from the mold and cut and put out to cure for 4 to 6 weeks.
+- Once it has sat for a day or two, remove the soap from the mold and cut and put it out to cure for 4 to 6 weeks.

 #handmadesoap #naturalsoap #makingsoapnaturally #soapmaking #soapmaking #soaps #artisansoap #bathandbody #cpsoap #coldprocesssoap #etsy #soapbase #soapcrafter #soapmaker #soaping #soapcrafting #soaphandmade #soap #giftidea #christmas #barsoap #handmadesoap #natural #organic #skincare #coldprocess #soapsupplies #charcoalsoap #blacksoap